Jentsch/zio-se/README.md

 ## How to use

-Instead of importing the static Zio paths, we need to use a paramter.
+Instead of importing the static Zio paths, we need to use a parameter.

 ```scala
 class MyModule(zio: ZIOFacade) {